 Focused Practice Designation

-The focused practice designation, approved by ABMS in March 2017, recognizes the value that physicians who focus some or all their practice within a specific area of a specialty and/or subspecialty can provide to improving health care.
+The focused practice designation, approved by ABMS in March 2017, recognizes the value that physicians and medical specialists (also known as diplomates) who focus some or all their practice within a specific area of a specialty and/or subspecialty can provide to improving health care.
 It reflects an evolution of practice that occurs following initial certification and is relevant to continuing certification.
-For example, a physician may focus his or her practice on work in the hospital setting or concentrate on specific patient populations, conditions, and/or specialized procedures that emerge as medicine evolves.
+For example, a diplomate may focus his or her practice on work in the hospital setting or concentrate on specific patient populations, conditions, and/or specialized procedures that emerge as medicine evolves.

-Focused practice designation enables the ABMS Member Boards to set standards for, assess, and acknowledge additional expertise that physicians gain through clinical experience, and may include formal training.
+Focused practice designation enables the ABMS Member Boards to set standards for, assess, and acknowledge additional expertise that diplomates gain through clinical experience, and may include formal training.

 What is the difference between subspecialty certification and focused practice designation?